Background pattern

 • increase in hair loss,

-• increase in levels of certain enzymes in the blood (creatinine phosphokinase),
+• increase in certain enzyme levels in the blood (creatine phosphokinase),

 • nerve problems in the arms or legs (peripheral neuropathy),